 Brain Injury Symptoms and Diagnosis

-Every day, 138 Americans die from injuries that include brain injuries.
-As a result, it's important to recognize brain injury symptoms, understand how doctors diagnose them, and know your legal rights if you've suffered one.
+Around 166 Americans die from brain injuries every day.
+As a result, it's important to recognize traumatic brain injury (TBI) symptoms, to understand how doctors diagnose them, and to know your legal rights if you've suffered one.
 Below, you'll find information about the causes, symptoms, treatment methods, and legal options related to traumatic brain injuries.

 Common Causes of Brain Injuries

-Brain injury symptoms generally begin to appear shortly after the injury occurs.
-Brain injuries are caused by an impact to the brain that interferes with normal brain function, such as from a blow or jolt to the head.
-They can also be caused by an object penetrating the skull, such as a bullet.
-Common causes include the following:
+Brain injury symptoms generally begin to appear shortly after the trauma occurs.
+Brain injuries are caused by an impact to the brain that causes an interference with normal brain function, such as from a jolt or blow to the head.
+They can also be caused by an object penetrating the skull, such as shrapnel.
+Common causes include,

 - Vehicle-related collisions